 Confluence of Zanskar and Indus Rivers + Chilling

 Chadar Trek is done in peak winters when the Zanskar river freezes and people trek over it to reach Padum Village in Zanskar Valley from Leh because of heavy snowfall.
 Now, there is a tourist spot that has been created along the shores of the confluence where you can spend some relaxing time along the two rivers.

 There is a beautiful road that runs just along Zanskar River which you can ride upto Chilling Village, if you have some time and loves riding lonely and peaceful road.
 Chilling is about 25 odd KMs from the Confluence and a nice place to visit, plus you will have ample of spots where you can lay aside river shore and feel the raw nature all for yourself.

 When you head towards Basgo, on the way you can also see the longest Mani Wall (about 600 Mtrs) just at the exit of Nimmu Village.

 As you will go towards Likir diversion from Basgo Palace, there comes a stretch straight as an arrow, which looks beautiful and many advertisements have been shot around this place.
 We also could not stop us and decided to shoot some pictures and enjoy the place.
-It was fultoo fun with running around, sitting on road, lying on it and what not ;)… I got some amazing shots of the trip at this place.
+It was fultoo fun with running around, sitting on the road, lying on it and what not ;)… I got some amazing shots of the trip at this place.
 I bet this is the most famous place in Sham Valley 🙂 🙂

-It is a bit tough to climb the stairs with un-acclimatized body for me :).
+It is a bit tough to climb the stairs with the un-acclimatized body for me :).
 Views from the terrace are every penny worth the effort.
 You will be amused to see the models created with butter which do not melt.
 Locales say those who have created it had powers in their hands that is why these models does not melt.
 Amazing Art!!
 Time to leave towards Alchi Monastery.

 As you come back to Srinagar – Leh Highway from Likir Monastery, you need to take right and go towards Sasapol about 10-12 KMs ahead.
 At Sasapol, there comes a bridge named by Alchi bridge from where you take left and goes towards Alchi village.
 About 65 KMs from west of Leh and about 3100 Mtrs of altitude, Alchi Monastery is one of the oldest monasteries of Leh and have monuments and scriptures dated as old as 10th century.

-A day visit to Sham Valley will be mixture of lovely religious experience and natural sightseeing for you and I feel if you are in Leh – Ladakh then probably you do not want to miss a tour to Sham Valley :)… In case you have been to these places and have more information to be shared with fellow travellers, please do share it with all of us in the comments section of the article.
+A day visit to Sham Valley will be a mixture of lovely religious experience and natural sightseeing for you and I feel if you are in Leh – Ladakh then probably you do not want to miss a tour to Sham Valley :)… If you still have got some questions, I will be happy to answer them in the comments section of this article.